tuckersylvia/tuckersylvia.github.io/_posts/2018-01-17-beagleprint-part-2.md

 #### Webcam
 Same as [here](https://github.com/foosel/OctoPrint/wiki/Setup-on-a-Raspberry-Pi-running-Raspbian#webcam) following instructions for Jessie.

+{% include image.html name="webcam.JPG" caption="Close up of the build volume, plate, cooler, and webcam facing towrads us in the negative Y direction." alt="Close up of build plate and webcam" width="100%" %}

 #### Other plugins
 I added a few plugins, there are a binch of good ones available.
 Some I have added are cost, curaengine, detailed progress, discovery, display progress, eeprom repetier editor, printer stats, filemanager, fullscreen webcam, printer stats, and terminal commands.
 Lots of great functionality for whatever you want or need.

 #### Success!

 Now you have a nice low powered ARM server (or whatever) connected to your 3d printer over USB serial and a webcam to watch the whole process.
 This is great because you can fully control the printer and  check on prints from within your home network without having to utilize the infamous [*sneakernet*](https://en.wikipedia.org/wiki/Sneakernet).

 ### Getting in from the internet

 #### SSH tunneling and forwarding with a hop

 You have options here.
 I have a computer setup with an **SSH** server running on an obscure port that I forward through my main gateway router because I am a nerd and like to be able to SSH into a machine on my local network if I need to.
 The reason for not using port 22 is that instead of relying on fail2ban or iptables rules to mitigate the absurd amount of bad login attempts you end up with on 22 those banket attempts never even happen because most bots are not actively probing all ports on potential hosts.

 With this setup I can forward the Octoprint webserver over a secure tunnel with a single hop from wherever.
 I like this because it is free and not too complicated.
 The command I use looks something like this saved into script:
 ~~~